The Safe Farming Tasmania program is about:

 What about visitors?

 Install warning signs at your main gate to alert visitors to hazards that exist on your farm.
 Provide contact details so that they can request permission to enter your farm.
 Supervise them while they are there.
 You could induct them into your safety rules as well.

 Good luck with your endeavours to make your farm as safe as you possibly can and remember you can contact Phill John anytime if you need any help or advice.

-The Safe Farming Tasmania program is an agreement between DPIPWE and WorkSafe Tasmania and will run until 2022.
+The Safe Farming Tasmania program is an agreement between DPIPWE and WorkSafe Tasmania.